 Professor of Economics

 Perry G. Mehrling, Professor of Economics, joined the faculty of Barnard in 1987.
-He has also held visiting positions at the Sloan School of Management at MIT, and at Boston University.
+He has also held visiting positions at the Sloan School of Management at MIT, Boston University, Paris X, University of Nice, and Scuola Superiore Sant'Anna.

 History and foundations of monetary economics